Starting Out? Set a Mindset for a Lifetime of Shrewd Finances

 But before you spend any – or even all – of it, think of your goals – short, medium and long-term – and how you will achieve them by saving sufficient funds over a period of time.

 A classic school of thought when it comes to budgeting is the 50 / 30 / 20 rule.
-You can adjust it slightly to suit your circumstances but the general principle is a solid one for the achievement of financial harmony.
+Of course, you can adjust it slightly to suit your circumstances but the general principle is a solid one for achieving financial harmony.

 It means dedicating half of your earnings to essential spending – rent, utilities, bills and food – those that your existence and keeping a roof over your head rely on.